The Never Ending Childhood: Adults With High Functioning Autism

 It's a Match.
 And wait.

 John and I fell in love with Michael's picture.
-There was a light around him, like a halo.
-He tugged at our hearts and we answered.
-After accepting the referral we were stuck in a maze of red tape.
-Our infant was becoming a toddler quickly as the wheels of immigration turned slowly.
-Reports came few and far between.
-The assessments said he was delayed, but no cause had been identified.
-We knew that there were challenges ahead but that face!
-After 7 long months, he arrived on January 13th.
-Escorted and carried by a sweet lady named Glynnis, he appeared at the end of the jetway.
+There was a light shining around him, like a halo.
+He tugged at our hearts.. it was like he was calling to us..and we answered.
+After accepting the referral, unfortunately we were stuck in a maze of red tape.
+Our infant was becoming a toddler quickly as the wheels of immigration moved very slowly.
+Reports came few and far between. when we accepted the referral, we were told the child has "global developmental delays".
+We wanted more information so that our pediatrician could formulate a plan.
+The assessments gave very little information and no cause had been identified.
+We knew that there were challenges ahead but we had fallen in love!
+After 7 long months, he arrived on January 13, 1999.
+Escorted to the USA by a sweet lady named Glynnis, he appeared at the end of the jetway, a vision in a fur lined parka.
 No tears, just a wide eyed look of surprise!
 As he took the teddy bear my oldest son offered, I scooped him up for the first time.
 He made no eye contact but held on tight to me.
-And so it began.
+He was very quiet..wide eyed, taking it all in.
+That ended the moment we arrived home.
+Once in the house, Michael ran in circles, as if he had never felt the joy of running before.
+Every experience we took for granted was meaningful in a new way.

 You gotta have Seoul..Korea